woojinv/CONNECT-4/README.md

 I became more comfortable with the Model-View-Controller design pattern, DOM manipulation for interactivity with JavaScript, Chrome Developer Tools to debug and style, and utilizing sound effects to create an immersive experience.

+This was my first real project and I learned that I truly enjoy programming.
+Every bug that I was able to fix gave me such a sense of joy and satisfaction that confirmed my choice to switch into this industry.

 ## Screenshots